Person Who Consumed Recalled Boar’s Head Products May Have Permanent Injuries, Lawsuit Says

 Boar's Head's recall includes 71 products produced between Friday, May 10, and Monday, July 29, 2024, under the Boar’s Head and Old Country brand names, the US Department of Agriculture’s Food Safety and Inspection Service (FSIS) said.

-In the new update on the Boar's Head outbreak, the CDC said 14 new illnesses have been reported, bringing the total amount of hospitalizations to 57 in 18 states.
+In a new update on the Boar's Head outbreak released last week, the CDC said 14 new illnesses have been reported, bringing the total amount of hospitalizations to 57 in 18 states.

 Six new deaths linked to the outbreak have brought the number of fatalities to nine, from the following states: South Carolina (two) and one each in New York, New Jersey, Virginia, Florida, Illinois, Tennessee, and New Mexico.